 - Clean Criminal Background Check

 - Clean Child Maltreatment Check

 - FBI Background Check

-- Some courses require recent influenza immunization and TB test
+- Some courses require recent influenza immunization

 - Ability to lift up to 50 pounds and stand for prolonged periods of time.

 ‡Course meets the competencies for the Arkansas Birth to Five Early Childhood Teaching Credential by the Division of Child Care and Early Childhood Education (DCCECE).